clicon/clixon/doc/CLI.md

   pipetree="|mypipe";        # in CLIgen
 ```

-This autoamtically expands each terminal command into a pipe-tree reference in a dynamic way.
+This automatically expands each terminal command into a pipe-tree reference in a dynamic way.
 For example, assume the command `set, regular_cb();` is specified and a user types `set `.

 This expands the syntax by adding the `@|mypipe, regular_cb()` which is in turn expanded to:
 ```